-In the 1700s, in an area of grasslands and woodlands in Africa's far west below the Sahara Desert, Islam had been spreading.
+In the 1700s, in an area of grasslands and woodlands in West Africa below the Sahara Desert, Islam had been spreading.
 Herdsmen resented paying taxes to agricultural kingdoms and they had been converting to Islam, which gave the isolated herdsmen a sense of strength and of belonging to something great.
-There, In the highlands of Futa Jalon and Futa Toro, Muslim herdsmen rebelled, took power away from non-Muslim chieftains and began building mosques, establishing Islam law and building feudal-like confederations.
+There, in the highlands of Futa Jalon and Futa Toro, not far from the Atlantic coast, Muslim herdsmen rebelled.
+They took power from non-Muslim chieftains and began building mosques, establishing Islam law and building feudal-like confederations.

 Among the Muslims at Sokoto an elite ruled with a combination of military and religious authority.
 Campaigns of expansion were launched, and by 1817, the Muslims had built an empire – the Sokoto Empire – more than five hundred miles (800 kilometers) from west to east and as far south as Kontagora.
 An attempt was made to expand eastward into the Bornu region, a region that had already been under the control of Muslims.
 Muslims warred against Muslims, and the expansion failed.

 Literacy increased under the Muslims in the Sokoto Empire.
 The caliph of the Sokoto Empire from 1817 to 1837 was Muhammad Bello, who wrote tracts on science, law, morality, history and Islamic doctrine.
 He attempted to rule in accordance with Islamic law: the Sharia.
 Sokoto became a center where Islamic scholarship flourished.
-And, with Bello, military campaigns continued – more than fifty in his twenty years of rule – campaigns of expansion or campaigns against rebellion.
+Under Bello, military campaigns continued.
+More than fifty in his twenty years of rule involved campaigns of expansions and campaigns against rebellion.
 He sought to limit excesses committed by his troops and to limit greed-inspired corruption among officials.

-By Muhammad Bello's death in 1837 the Sokoto Empire included an area south and west of Raba and the Adamawa region – an empire of around ten million people.
+When Muhammad Bello died in 1837 the Sokoto Empire included an area south and west of Raba and the Adamawa region – an empire of around ten million people.
 A Muslim elite was ruling over peasants as had the Hausa aristocracy.
 Trade flourished, with Kano as a major market center.
 Slaves were employed in agriculture and as domestics, and in the Adamawa region some landowners had more than a thousand slaves.

 Halfway between the Atlantic coast and Hausaland, south of Timbuktu, there was conflict in the 1700s between Muslim herdsmen and Masina overlords.
 By the early 1800s, Masina had its own Muslim overlords.
 A Muslim named Seku Ahmadu Lobboe was opposed to the mixing of animism and Islam tolerated by these overlords, and, in either 1810 or 1818 (a disputed date), he led a jihad against what were called satanic factions.
-He overran various chiefdoms, taking power in Jenne and gaining a measure of control over Timbuktu.
+He overran various chiefdoms, taking power in Jenne and gaining a measure of control over Timbuktu about 400 miles to the north.
 He led a council of forty that was opposed to the use of alcohol or tobacco and opposed to dancing – prohibitions not welcomed by many, especially in urban centers.

 From Egypt's administrative center in the Sudan, Khartoum, across approximately 500 miles (800 kilometers) of desert, was Darfur, which had often been raided for slaves by the Egyptians.
-Some such slaves were transported across the Red Sea for labor on an expanded pilgrimage site at Mecca, while others were put on ships bound for Constantinople (Istanbul) and Turkey's city of Izmir.
+Some of these slaves were transported across the Red Sea for labor on an expanded pilgrimage site at Mecca, while others were put on ships bound for Constantinople and Turkey's city of Izmir.